gowriabinesh-ds/Bird_Skeleton_PCA_Analysis_R/README.md

 * This means the model is incredibly efficient.

 ### 2. The Skeletal "Heavyweights" (Overall Body Size)
-To make the data easy to understand, I used PCA to combine 10 different bone measurements into one single score called **"Overall Bone Size."** This allows us to rank bird groups by their physical scale.
+To make the data easy to understand, I used PCA to combine 10 different bone measurements into one single score called **"Overall Bone Size."** <br> This allows us to rank bird groups by their physical scale.

 ![Average Overall Bone Size](output_plots/bone_size_comparison.jpg)